Flow-based density of states for complex actions: Summary and Outlook

 In this paper, we apply flow-based sampling to the DoS approach to complex action problems.
 Specifically, we show that normalizing flows can be used to compute the DoS directly, thereby disposing of the need to reconstruct it from measurements of a derivative quantity through MCMC calculations.
 We demonstrate this method in the context of simple models with imaginary external fields, confirming the correctness and accuracy of our approach.

 Due to the conceptual and practical differences between the flow-based and conventional strategies, an in-depth comparison of the computational cost is not straightforward and beyond the scope of this proof-of-principle study.
-However, we note that reaching the same level of accuracy in the final result using the flow-based approach is significantly cheaper in practice on the same hardware.
+We note that reaching the same level of accuracy in the final result using the flow-based approach is significantly cheaper in practice on the same hardware for the particular problem setting investigated in this work.
 This is likely due to the embarrassingly parallel sampling instead of the sequential evaluation of Markov chains.
 Furthermore, because of the numerical integration, the conventional ansatz may generally require higher precision in order to achieve an accurate reconstruction, whereas with the flow-based method the DoS can be directly probed at arbitrary points.
 However, it is unclear a priori how the upfront cost of training the flow compares against thermalizing the Markov chains.
-Nevertheless, independently of how the cost actually scales in practice, the intrinsic advantages of the flow-based approach described in this work motivate further exploration in this direction.
+In general, the overall scaling of the computational cost required to achieve constant performance at different lattice volumes and action parameters depends strongly on the particular target and flow architecture, as well as the anticipated number of generated field configurations.
+Disentangling the various contributions to the total cost and defining thresholds for performance gains is a highly non-trivial task; see also~\cite{Abbott:2022zsh} for a detailed discussion of this issue.
+For DoS calculations as considered in the present work, the strong localization of the target density with increasing values of the parameter $P$ is expected to further increase the difficulty of the modeling task, thereby compounding the typically already poor volume scaling.
+Nevertheless---independently of how the cost actually scales in practice---depending on the particular scientific goals of such a calculation, the intrinsic advantages of the flow-based approach described in this work may well justify any additional expenses, and motivate further exploration in this direction.

 In the future, we are interested in extending the present approach to higher dimensions, larger volumes, and fields with more components.
 This may be informative for the study of an approximate model of QCD near the second order phase transition where the external field plays the role of the quark mass~\cite{Attanasio:2021tio}.
 In particular, computing the DoS could help to constrain the location of the Lee-Yang edge singularity.
 In this context, it may also be worthwhile to implement equivariance of the flow under the residual $O(N-1)$ symmetry in order to better match the symmetries of the target distribution.
 Further interesting avenues include the relativistic Bose gas at finite chemical potential~\cite{Aarts:2008wh, Bongiovanni:2016jdj, Francesconi:2019nph} as well as the application to gauge theories via gauge-equivariant flows~\cite{Kanwar:2020xzo, Boyda:2020hsi}, such as e.g.\ $U(1)$ gauge theory with a topological term~\cite{Gattringer:2015eey} or QCD in the heavy-dense limit~\cite{Garron:2016noc}.